beginning of content

 Key facts

-• The female reproductive system includes parts of the female body that are involved in fertility, reproduction and sex.
+• The female reproductive system is involved in fertility, reproduction and sex.

 • It includes organs such as the uterus, ovaries, fallopian tubes, cervix and vagina.